jpillora/xdomain/README.md

 The safest way to fix it is to include XDomain **first**, it has no dependencies, it only modifies `window.XMLHttpRequest`.

+Q: The script is loading but nothing seems to happen

+A: The script name must contain `xdomain` - if you've renamed it while moving it to your own CDN.
+This is how it can find itself while bootstrapping.

 Q: It's still not working!

 A: Enable `xdomain.debug = true;` (or add a `debug="true"` attribute to the script tag) on both the master and the slave